DormantLogician/equal-language-concept/doc/Structure.md

     'A
     'A['B]

-Used to give names to structure categories so they can be expanded elsewhere - can only be used to store structure categories.
+Used to give names to structure categories so they can be expanded elsewhere, or as a placeholder for a structure that is unknown, but may be deduced from the context of an intersection - can only be used to store structure categories.
 Labels may be used to create structure category definitions - they must begin with an uppercase letter.

 Labels may also be anonymous - this is denoted: